Is There No Such Thing as a Bad Question? H4R: HalluciBot For Ratiocination, Rewriting, Ranking, and Routing: Methodology Overview

-As evidenced by multiple studies and Section 3.1, hallucination is the outcome of multiple confounding variables - thus, it is highly unlikely that a tractable closed-form solution will be able to model hallucinations.
-Thus, we employ a \textbf{Monte Carlo Simulation} as a means to derive empirical estimations of hallucination rates in LLMs, since this method is frequently leveraged to map probability in the presence of random variable inference \citep{swaminathan2021monte}.
+\textbf{What is the Purpose of a Monte Carlo Simulation?} As evidenced by multiple studies and Table \ref{tab:aggregate_experiments}, hallucination is the outcome of multiple confounding variables - thus, it is highly unlikely that a tractable closed-form solution will be able to model hallucinations.
+Thus, we employ a \textbf{Monte Carlo} simulation as a means to derive empirical estimations of hallucination rates in LLMs, since this method is frequently leveraged to map probability in the presence of random variable inference \citep{swaminathan2021monte}.
 Thus, we estimate the probability density that a query induces hallucination.